Financial-Times/ft-origami/docs/build-service.md

 ## Availability strategy

-The build service will be highly available, and shared-nothing, so each node will be responsible individually for caching its own copy of the build bundles.
-Product developers will be expected to prime the build service cache before releasing their product to public traffic, but will not need to prime each node individually.
-New build service nodes coming online will take a copy of all existing bundles before being made available to the load balancer.
+The build service will be highly available, and shared-nothing, so each node will be responsible individually for caching its own copy of the built bundles.
+A load balancing strategy will be implemented in front of build service nodes which will follow this workflow:

+1. Send request to a random node that has not yet been tried for this request.
+2. If response has a `200`, `3xx` or `4xx` status, send the response back to the client and stop.
+3. If there are any other nodes available that have not been tried yet, go back to step 1.
+4. If the request contains a `sync=1` parameter, send the latest response back to the client and stop.
+5. Add a sync=1 parameter to the request and go back to step 1.

+## Concurrency

+The build service will be capable of running more than one build at the same time, but will not concurrently run more than one identical build.
+The second and subsequent requests for the same resource received while the first is building will not cause a second build to be started, but will simply receive a `202` response (if async) or block waiting for the original build to finish (if sync).

 ## API reference